-The way a board of directors carries out business sets an example for everyone else in the organization.
-This affects the culture and operations at all levels.
-According to the Harvard Business Review, boards play a significant role in establishing the “tone at the top.”
+The way a board of directors carries out business sets an example for everyone else in the organization and affects the culture and operations at all levels.
+Boards play a significant role in establishing the “tone at the top.”

 Every organization is unique and so is the board.
 You can use a number of factors to define your specific needs.
 Rate the considerations below in order of importance – this will help you ask the right questions later in this process.

 Consider the potential cost savings for your organization.
 How much time does it take your board administrator to prepare board meeting packages?
 How dependant is the board on the assistance of your IT staff?
 The right board portal software reduces staff time and makes access to documents quick and easy.
 And because a board portal is a digital solution, the need for hard copies is virtually no more.
 This reduces expenses for paper, bulky binders, and courier services.

 A data security breach can be a devastating blow to your organization, from both a cost perspective and a reputational standpoint.
 Your board software should meet the highest security standards, including document and communications encryption with secure document storage.
 You need layers of advanced security to give you the power to control access, guarantee compliance, and remotely wipe lost or stolen devices.

 As we usher in the next generation of leaders, boardrooms are quickly becoming occupied by the under-40 age group.
 These leaders are tech-savvy and they insist on immediacy, reliability, and data security.
 They expect collaborative technology and remote access to information 24/7.

 Quick decision making gives your organization an edge.
 Consider the advantages of board members having the ability to securely collaborate from anywhere in the world and vote using their mobile devices.